prslv/youtube-adskipper/README.md

   Update (17 Jan): The first day of using it my self the muting of the unskippable ad worked fine, next day (surprise) it just stopped working.

   → When an unskippable ad is detected, it sets the opacity of the player to 0;

+  Example of the ad it removes (not how it looks when it's removed, I purposely removed the ad details):
   ![](https://github.com/prslv/YouTube-AD-skipper-blocker/assets/104658946/9bab61a3-0103-4713-8ac1-49272e0f68e8)

   ### Suggested videos: